Image of people sitting around a table with laptops and books. Logos of DCU, NIDL and National Forum with the words hashtag Hackathon DCU

 Why Hackathons?

-Broadly, Challenge-Based Learning falls under Pillar 1 of the DCU Strategy 2023-2028.
-Pillar 1 of the institutional strategy focuses on developing curriculum, teaching, distinctive learning experiences and opportunities.
-One component of Pillar 1 ‘Excellence’ highlights continuing to innovate curriculum with a focus on excellent, distinctive teaching, learning, and assessment.
-This is significant because CBL is being embedded as a core pedagogical innovation in DCU Futures, the flagship programmes at DCU, and a growing number of other programmes across DCU.
-DCU is committed to exploring new innovative pedagogies, including using Sprint and Hackathon methodologies for educational purposes.
+Broadly, Challenge-Based Learning falls under Pillar 1 of the DCU Strategy 2023-2028, which focuses on a transformative learning experience.
+This is significant because CBL is being embedded as a core pedagogical innovation in DCU Futures, and a growing number of other programmes across DCU.

-Each year, for example, the DCU Business School offers a Hack4Change Hackathon.
-The recent iteration of which had around 800 students from the DCU Business School and Futures programme.
-The large-scale Hackathon had 13 speakers and around 50 mentors with representatives from Dublin City Council and Deloitte.
-The hackathon featured industry mentors and DCU staff offering feedback and insights on proposed solutions linked to sustainable development goals (SDGs).
+• Each year, the DCU Business School runs a Hack4Change Hackathon.
+The recent iteration of this had around 800 students from the DCU Business School and Futures programme and featured industry mentors and DCU staff offering feedback and insights on proposed solutions linked to sustainable development goals (SDGs).

 DCU Assessment Hackathon 2022